Loading…

 What should you do?

-Also consider whether capital losses can be generated before 6 April 2024 if large gains have already been realised, or whether you have any brought forward losses from previous years available.
+If possible, consider whether enough gains can be crystallised each year to utilise the annual exemption available.
+Also consider whether capital losses can be generated before 6 April 2025 if large gains have already been realised, or whether you have any brought forward losses from previous years available.
 This may include negligible value claims against worthless assets, where these have not already been realised.
 It could also involve transfers between spouses before sale, to ensure that any losses are set against other gains.
 However, this may not always be appropriate, such as if you anticipate large gains in future years.

 Likewise, if you are planning on making disposals that will crystallise large gains and the circumstances make this possible or advisable, it may be worth making them in this tax year rather than waiting for future tax years where the CGT rates may be higher.

-If you have not done so already, you may also wish to review your Business Asset Disposal Relief position, particularly in the light of reductions in the lifetime limit, the most recent being in 2020.
+If you have not done so already, you may also wish to review your BADR position, particularly in the light of reductions in the lifetime limit, the most recent being in 2020.
 These rules have cumulatively changed in recent years and further changes cannot be ruled out.

-Finally, if you have more than one home, consider your Private Residence Relief position and whether an election is needed.
+Finally, if you have more than one home, consider your PRR position and whether an election is needed.
 The availability of PPR relief can also be complicated, where the garden or grounds of a property exceed 0.5 hectares (c.1.2 acres), and this is an increasing area of HMRC enquiry on relevant disposals.

 Inheritance Tax (IHT)